-Mincor has embarked on an exciting new chapter as it prepares to restart nickel sulphide mining in the Kambalda District of Western Australia.
+Mincor has embarked on an exciting new chapter as it closes-in on the restart of nickel sulphide mining in the Kambalda District of Western Australia in early 2022, following a Final Investment Decision on the development of its Kambalda Nickel Operations (KNO) in September 2020.

 Kambalda is one of the world’s great nickel provinces.
 Since its discovery by WMC Resources Limited in 1966, it has produced over 51 million tonnes of ore grading 3.1% Ni for 1.6Mt of nickel metal.